Spi-OPS: Spitzer and CHEOPS confirm the near-polar orbit of MASCARA-1 b and reveal a hint of dayside reflection: Conclusions

-The light curves of planets transiting fast rotating stars simultaneously encode information about the stellar inclination $i_\star$, the planetary inclination $i_p$, and the sky-projected spin-orbit angle $\lambda$, which in turn can be used to derive the true spin-orbit angle $\Psi$.
-However, the large degeneracies that exist between many of the transit parameters makes their accurate determination challenging.
-Doppler tomography observations do not resolve $\Psi$, but do generally allow $v\sin{i_\star}$ and $\lambda$ to be robustly measured.
-The use of priors informed by the tomography when fitting the transit light curves is a powerful tool to facilitate an accurate measurement of $\Psi$. \citet{Masudak13} recommended the placement of a Gaussian prior on $\lambda$ from tomography when fitting such transits.
-As tomography also enables accurate measurements of $b$ and $v\sin{i_\star}$ that are less subject to degeneracies than the transits, we go two steps further and suggest that Gaussian priors should be placed on $b$ and $v\sin{i_\star}$ in a similar way.
 Our strategy of fitting both the \textit{CHEOPS} and \textit{Spitzer} transits with a common set of transit parameters also greatly reduced the effect of these degeneracies, measuring values of $v\sin{i_\star}$ and $\lambda$ consistent with the Doppler tomography even without the use of Gaussian priors, and allowed an independent measurement of $\Psi=70.8^{+10.8}_{-12.1}$ deg.
 We propose that the acquisition of high precision transit light curves of fast rotators at multiple wavelengths may routinely provide a more robust determination of the transit parameters where Doppler tomography is not available, though this should be tested with upcoming observations.
 The use of \textit{CHEOPS} to target hot Jupiters transiting fast rotating stars that have already been observed by \textit{TESS} will provide a way to test whether observation in two overlapping optical bandpasses produces the same effect.
-As previous studies have not searched for asymmetry in the \textit{Spitzer} transits of fast rotators such as KELT-9 \citep{MansfieldK9}, Kepler-13A\,b \citep{Shporerk13}, and WASP-33 \citep{Zhangw33}, we suggest that the combined reanalysis of these light curves in conjunction with their corresponding \textit{TESS} light curves may facilitate similar studies to the one we have performed for MASCARA-1.
+As previous studies do not search for asymmetry in the \textit{Spitzer} transits of fast rotators such as KELT-9 \citep{MansfieldK9}, Kepler-13A\,b \citep{Shporerk13}, and WASP-33 \citep{Zhangw33}, we suggest that the combined reanalysis of these light curves in conjunction with their corresponding \textit{TESS} light curves may facilitate similar studies to the one we have performed for MASCARA-1.

-When applying Gaussian priors on $v\sin{i_\star}$ and $\lambda$ informed by the Doppler tomography, we measure a more precise value of $\Psi=72.1^{+2.5}_{-2.4}$ deg, which is the value we report.
+When applying Gaussian priors on $b$, $v\sin{i_\star}$, and $\lambda$ informed by the Doppler tomography, we measured a more precise value of $\Psi=72.1^{+2.5}_{-2.4}$ deg, which is the value we report.
 This result follows the trend of observed polar or near-polar orbits planets orbiting stars with $T_\mathrm{eff}>7000$ K, though measurements for a larger number of systems are needed to properly test theories describing the underlying physics.

 In \cref{sec:precession}, we reported that the transit light curves show no evidence for significant orbital precession.
 As a result, we were not able to constrain the stellar gravitational quadrupole moment $J_\mathrm{2}$: the term primarily dictating the rate of precession.
 The combination of the observational strategy and photometric precision afforded by the \textit{Kepler} mission made it uniquely well-suited to search for orbital precession in hot Jupiters orbiting oblate stars---unfortunately the only target in the \textit{Kepler} field for which this was possible was Kepler-13A\,b.
 The ability of \textit{CHEOPS} to replicate such a study is also hampered by the gaps in the light curve, often limiting the ability of the impact parameter $b$ to be accurately determined from a single transit.